maskedcoder/CartoonJS/README.markdown

         type: [move, arc, curve, quadraticCurve, bezierCurve, line, control1, or control2] }

+If a vertex is the beginning of an arc segment, it will have the additional attribute `radius`.

 When the draw function is called, the CartoonPathItem will customize the canvas context's attributes and then run a series of commands to draw a shape.

 One Cartoon Item can be the parent of another, which means that the parent's location, rotation, or scale change, the child will change equally.
 For complex animating, a Matrix can be created and given permission to adjust the location, rotation, or scale of specific points in the Cartoon Item.
 CartoonPathItems, CartoonImageItems, and GenericCartoonItems can all be parents of one another.